linda-seiter/cmsc115-workspace/week1_lab/README.md

 ![open file from Package Explorer](images/open_file.png)

 A Java class with a `main` method represents an executable program.
+The `main` method is automatically called when you run the program.

 ```java
 public class CourseWelcome {